 Funding

-Caselli, J. (2023).
-Does Perception Match Performance?
-Neurophysiological Correlates of Cognitive Control.
+Donnelly, C. (2024).
+The Role of Classification of Bilingualism in Influencing Apparent Performance on Cognitive Control Tasks.
 Villanova Undergraduate Research Fellows (VURF) grant.
 Villanova Center for Research and Fellowship

 - Previous research shows that weaker performance on reactive control tasks correlates to greater adaptation to change (Smalle et al., 2022).
 The aim of this research is to compare the results of AX-CPT and n-back behavioral tasks with electrophysiological data obtained via EEG in an “Oddball” paradigm, measuring activity resulting from detection of a change in stimulus.
 Thirty monolingual English speakers will complete the series of tasks and undergo EEG to record event-related potential (ERP) data.
 Data analysis will include means and standard deviations of task performance within the sample and t-tests and regression analysis between behavioral and ERP variables.
 If weaker performance also correlates to more attenuated ERPs, this would provide evidence that one does not need to detect a change to participate in it.
 If they do not correlate, these results may shed light on task validity for behavioral measures of control.